JaredVargason/BigSequencer/README.md

 # BigSequencer

 The BigSequencer is a randomly populated grid of notes that get sent over MIDI.
+You can use it to quickly generate new ideas or to create easy ambient music.

 ![Big Sequencer Demo Image](resource/sequencer.png)